adamw1221/CS495-Lab-Inventory-Group-F/test.md

     1. Input: ID and Value of existing equipment and Key-Value pairs with updated values     1.
 Go to Update Part page
     2. Enter **"id : testPart"** for *Equipment Id*
         1. Otherwise, you can check the Checkout Parts page dropdown to get an available ID for a part to change.
-(Just change it back afterwards).
+(Just change it back afterward).
     3. Enter **"Available : Never"** for *Changes*
     4. Click **Update Equipment**
     5. You should get a notification of a document successfully updated.